SCOTTISH ISLANDS ON A BUDGET

 - Mallaig – Isles of Skye, Muck, Eigg, Canna and Rum

 - Arisaig – Isles of Muck, Eigg, Canna and Rum

 - Kyle of Lochalsh – Isle of Skye

 - Aberdeen – Shetland and Orkney islands (via Northlink ferries)

 You can Save 20% on NorthLink Ferries when you purchase a Scotrail Highland Rover ticket.
 The Highland Rover is a great way to explore the West Highland lines or the magnificent Kyle of Lochalsh to Inverness line.
 The Highland Rover lets you choose where and when to travel.
 You can buy your Highland Rover ticket online or at staffed railway stations throughout Britain.

-Later in 2015, ScotRail will be introducing the Club50 card – a card exclusively for the over 50’s.
+In 2015, ScotRail introduced the Club50 card – a card exclusively for the over 50’s.

 If you’re over 50, you’ll be able to benefit from cheaper off-peak travel, fantastic offers and partnerships with organisations like the National Trust for Scotland.
 All members will be entitled to a year-round 20% discount for online sales.
 You’ll also get free registration (worth £10) to Bike & Go – a national bike hire scheme.

 Freedom of Scotland travel pass – allows you to travel across the whole of Scotland.
 Choose from four days unlimited travel over eight consecutive days, or eight days unlimited travel over 15 consecutive days.

 Most of the services covered are included in the price, while some others offer a substantial discount.